ls1intum/Artemis-Benchmarking/README.md

 Each pull request to the `main` branch triggers the `ci.yml` workflow.
 This workflow builds the application and runs the tests.
 The results are visible in the pull request.

 Each push to the `main` branch triggers the `deploy.yml` workflow.
 This workflow builds a Docker image of the application and pushes it to the GitHub Container Registry.
 A container with the new image is deployed to and started on the production server.
+To manually trigger the deployment, simply re-run the workflow `Build and deploy to Prod` in the GitHub Actions tab.
+To rollback to a previous version, run the workflow for the respective commit.

 ### Adding new Artemis Servers